 Our lives are inextricably linked to the health of our planet.
-Policy frameworks set the rules and incentives for how individuals, governments and the private sector behave, with important implications for both people and the planet.
+Policy frameworks set the rules and incentives for how individuals, governments and the private sector behave — with important implications for people and the planet.

 Conservation International's Global Policy and Government Affairs team engages with all levels of government to promote solutions that protect people and nature.
-We build upon our more than 30 years of scientific knowledge, practical experience, and technical and financing expertise to form partnerships with governments, businesses and communities.
-Together, we develop innovative strategies to better protect ecosystems, and we influence policy and investment decisions to implement these strategies around the world.
+We build on our more than 30 years of scientific knowledge, practical experience, and technical and financing expertise to form partnerships with governments, businesses and communities.
+Together, we develop innovative strategies to better protect ecosystems, while guiding policy and investment decisions to implement these strategies around the world.

 We are a trusted advisor